 There are several supplements you can take to help boost your immune system.
 Daily zinc supplementation has been shown to shorten the duration and severity of the common cold, reduce the incidence of acute lower respiratory tract infections in preschool children by 45% and reduce the incidence of pneumonia by 41%.

 There are lots of herbs that can help boost your immune system.
-You can check out my Cough and Cold Soother tea for a delicious mix that can help keep you healthy and fight off germs if you get sick.
+You can drink my Change of Season tea daily to stay healthy while the weather is changing.
+You can also check out my Cough and Cold Soother tea for a delicious mix that can help fight off germs if you get sick.

 Vitamin C is found in high concentrations in immune cells and is quickly consumed during an infection.
 It is a natural antihistamine and has been found to reduce the severity and duration of the common cold and upper respiratory tract infections.